 recyclable aluminum tube

-Our recyclable toothpaste tube is made from aluminum metal and lined with a food-grade, non-BPA liner.
+Our sustainable toothpaste tube is made from aluminum metal and lined with a food-grade, non-BPA liner is fully recyclable.
 This way, we get all the benefits of metal (over plastic) without any contact between the metal and your natural toothpaste.

 Whyaluminum?
 Well, aluminum not only effectively maintains the freshness of your natural toothpaste...